zmofei/marine/README.md

 # marine
-marine is a Store &amp; View model
+marine is a Store - View model